-- Speak softly when using the phone, turn cell phones to vibrate or silent modes and keep late-night calls to a minimum - Let your nurse know if hallway conversations or other noises are disrupting your rest. - Ask us to close your door (dependent on your medical condition). - Request an eye mask, ear plugs or headphones, if needed. - Lower your TV volume and remind your visitors to speak softly.
+- Speak softly when using the phone, turn cell phones to vibrate or silent modes and keep late-night calls to a minimum. - Let your nurse know if hallway conversations or other noises are disrupting your rest. - Ask us to close your door (dependent on your medical condition). - Request an eye mask, ear plugs or headphones, if needed. - Lower your TV volume and remind your visitors to speak softly. - Tune in to the CARE channels on channel 9 or 19 of your TV for relaxing music and images.